TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Inline/Index.rst

    Description
-         This works like foreign\_field, but in case of using bidirectional symmetric relations. symmetric\_field defines in which field on the foreign\_table the uid of the “other” parent is stored.
+         This works like foreign\_field, but in case of using bidirectional symmetric relations. symmetric\_field defines in which field on the foreign\_table the uid of the "other" parent is stored.

    Scope
          Display / Proc.